AndoKPD/kpd-scripts/README.md

 Show Open Link Button: Adds a 'Link' input element and a 'Open Link' button.
 Enter a players profile name and click 'Open Link' to quickly access it.
 If you have a profile link in your clipboard, it opens that instead.

 ![image](https://user-images.githubusercontent.com/79867635/111846617-7ecbe480-8907-11eb-8ae4-aff6941f5e5b.png)

+Detailed Logs: It is designed to save the time (UTC) when the tag was executed, if you want to keep the video file on pc and not upload it.

 Hotkeys: